 Whenever you think of beautiful beaches in the Dominican Republic, places like Punta Cana probably come to mind.
 That’s because Punta Cana is the hottest touristic destination in the Caribbean.
-But there’s another gem that hasn’t been exploited as much by tourism in the Dominican Republic, and also has pristine beaches with pale sands washed by turquoise water.
+But the DR has another gem, with pristine beaches with pale sands washed by turquoise water, that hasn’t been exploited as much by tourism.
 These beaches are in the Province of Samaná.
-Samaná is a peninsula located on the coast of the Atlantic Ocean in the northeastern part of the Dominican Republic.
+Samaná is a peninsula on the coast of the Atlantic Ocean in the northeastern part of the Dominican Republic.

 We stayed at the all-inclusive Luxury Bahia Principe Cayo Levantado Resort.
 This is not by any means an inexpensive resort, but we decided to splurge on this one, since we did extremely well with the rest of the wedding cost (broke even).
 And besides, we only get to have one honeymoon, and we could afford it without going into debt.
 We did a 5-night stay that came out to around $400 per night for both of us.
 These splurges are very rare for the Enchumbao household, and when they happen, we fully immerse ourselves in the experience.

 The local airport, Samaná El Catey International Airport, is about an hour away from the hotel.
-About three quarters of the island of Cayo Levantado is occupied by the resort and a quarter by a public beach called Playa Grande.
+The resort occupies about three quarters of the island of Cayo Levantado and the rest by a public beach called Playa Grande.
 Playa Grande has a snack bar and shops that sell Dominican souvenirs.
 Hundreds of tourists venture to the island daily on day trips.
-The island has two docks, one for the public sector and the other one for the hotel guests.
+The island has two docks: one for the public sector and the other one for the hotel guests.

 We were lucky to coincide with the humpback whales breeding season.
 From January to March, thousands of humpback whales come to the coast off Samaná Bay.
 Humpback whales typically migrate in the winter, up to 16,000 miles each year, to tropical waters like the Samaná coast to breed and give birth.
 Do we sense love in the air, or in the water, perhaps?
 Nice to see the baby whales become Dominican citizens!

 We were able to save some money on the humpback whale-watching tour by coordinating it ourselves with Kim Beddall, a Canadian, animal advocate and conservationist that runs her own business.
-It’s not promoted at the hotel’s site but you can book it online.
+They don’t promote it at the hotel’s site but you can book it online.
 We had to walk to the public side of the beach because they pick you up from the public dock.
-If you try to set up tours with the vendors that come to the resorts, always negotiate prices because tourists’ fares are always inflated, just like in many other touristic destinations.